Key Takeaways

 HubSpot found an interesting result in a study of its most shared blog posts.
 Headlines with numbers, years, and fewer than nine words worked the best.

 Don’t mislead or trick people into reading a blog article entirely different from the headline’s promise.
-Give your readers some compelling reasons so they want to dive deeper.
+Give your readers compelling reasons to dive deeper.

 Tease the story in the headline without giving it away.

-When you are specific, you clarify what they will be getting with the content.
-You can always use your sub-headline or intro paragraph to elaborate a catchy but short headline.
+When you are specific, you clarify what they will get from the content.
+You can always use your sub-headline or intro paragraph to elaborate on a catchy but short headline.

 3. Tell your readers what they’re getting